otrv4/otrv4/otrv4.md

   ERROR_2:
     Not in private state message
 ```
-Note: The string "?OTR Error:" must be in at the start position of the message
+Note that the string "?OTR Error:" must be in at the start position of the
-because of these reasons:
+message because of these reasons:

  - The possibility for playing games with the state machine by "embedding" this
    string inside some other message.